xinkecf35/overthinkingcode/assets/_posts/2020/2020-07-01-making-of-overthinking-code.md

 final note is given all the work done in handling content, I have a feeling that I might ultimately need to concede and use a database to manage all the content anyway.
-Though, knowing myself, I probably still try to enforce the no active server-side processes besizes the web server, and I'll try to use SQLite instead of something more sensible like Postgres or Mongo.
+Though, knowing myself, I probably still try to enforce the no active server-side processes besides the web server, and I'll try to use SQLite instead of something more sensible like Postgres or Mongo.

 [1]: https://nuxtjs.org/